 The daily Liturgy of the Hours articulates our love and gratitude toward God and originated with the ancient Hebrews.
 It is bound to the rhythm of the coming of night and day.
 It celebrates that all time is sacred and gives expression to the entire Church at prayer.

 We set aside three times each day to gather with others to acknowledge the primacy of God, praise God, ask God’s forgiveness, and lift the entire world in God’s love, mercy, and compassion.

-Vatican Council II tells us that the Eucharist is “the source and summit of the Christian life” (Lumen gentium, no. 11; cf. Catechism of the Catholic Church, no. 1324).
-Daily Eucharist is celebrated according to our prayer schedule.
+Vatican Council II tells us that the Eucharist is “the source and summit of the Christian life” (Lumen Gentium, no 11; cf. Catechism of the Catholic Church, no. 1324).
+The sisters place great value on the celebration of the Eucharist.